hcardamone/sap-automation-poc/readme.md

-# Welcome to SAP Process Automation Robot Framework Lab
+# Welcome to Process Automation Robot Framework Lab

-SAP Process Automation Robot Framework Lab is an study about automated testing framework developed using [Robot Framework](https://robotframework.org/) for QA purposes for process SAP application.
+Process Automation Robot Framework Lab is an study about automated testing framework developed using [Robot Framework](https://robotframework.org/) for QA purposes for process application.

 ## Writer in BDD Automation